MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## GitHub

-To allow users to login to MyGet using their GitHub account, enable the GitHub authentication module.
+To allow users to sign in to MyGet using their GitHub account, enable the GitHub authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for GitHub**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your GitHub account and **[register a new OAuth application with GitHub](https://github.com/settings/applications/new)**.
+* Sign in to your GitHub account and **[register a new OAuth application with GitHub](https://github.com/settings/applications/new)**.
 * Specify the general parameters to register a new OAuth application: *Application name*, *Homepage URL*, and an optional *Application description*.
 * In the *Authorization callback URL*, paste the callback URL that is displayed in MyGet *Settings for GitHub*.
 * Click the **Register application** button.
 GitHub will generate the credentials required to configure MyGet.